wlsf82/gitlab-cypress/README.md

 Run `npm run test:api` to run only the API tests in headless mode.

+Run `npm run test:gui:project` to run only the GUI Project-related tests in headless mode.

-Run `npm run test:gui` to run only the GUI tests in headless mode.
+Run `npm run test:gui:all:but:project` to run only the GUI Project-not-related tests in headless mode.

 ### Interactive mode